Manaslu Circuit Trek - 12 Days

 Food

-• Full Board Meals: Breakfast, lunch and dinner meals and hot drinks are provided during the entire trek.
+• Full Board Meals: Breakfast, lunch and dinner and hot drinks are provided during the entire trek.

 • Special Inclusions: Water purification tablets for safe drinking water.